The women's car?

 An American woman charges an electric Columbia Mark 68 Victoria, circa 1912.
 Photo: Schenectady Museum; Hall of Electrical History Foundation/CORBIS/Corbis via Getty Images.

-A hundred years ago, electric cars were a fairly common sight in the capital Kristiania.
+A hundred years ago, electric cars were a fairly common sight in the capital, Kristiania.
 Some of these cars had female owners.
-Was it accidental?
+Was it a coincidence?

 By Frode Weium